We offer three types of semicha :

 - Rav U’Manhig (Rabbinical Rabbi of a Shul or Congregation).
 Given upon completion of all 6 Mishneh Berureh courses

 - Yoreh Yoreh (Standard Semicha on Yoreh Deah).
-Given upon completion of the Yoreh Deah course.
+Given upon completion of the Yoreh Deah course (see details below).

 - Yadin Yadin (Semicha on Choshen Mishpat; Money Matters).
 Given upon completion of the Choshen Mishpat course.

 There are two courses given on Yoreh Deah: Rabbi Channen gives Semicha “Yoreh Yoreh” on the first Chelek on Kashruth.
 Please see the Chonen Daas website for full information.
 Rabbi Katz gives Semicha “Yoreh Yoreh” on the second section of Yoreh Deah.
-This section deals with the laws of honoring parents, charity, visiting the sick, learning torah, mourning, the Land of Israel, medicine & visting the sick.
+This section deals with the laws of honoring parents, charity, visiting the sick, learning torah, mourning, the Land of Israel, and medicine..
+A graduate of this course must also take a course in Choshen Mishpat or Even Ha’Ezer to receive semicha since there is not a special semicha for Yoreh Deah.

 Choshen Mishpat deals with monetary laws.
 A graduate of this course would receive semicha in “Yadin Yadin.”
 Note that this course is still under development.